predixdesignsystem/px-sass-doc/README.md

 3. bower
 4. [webcomponents-lite.js polyfill](https://github.com/webcomponents/webcomponentsjs)

-Node, npm and bower are necessary to install the component and dependencies. webcomponents.js adds support for web components and custom elements to your application.
+Node, npmn and bower are necessary to install the component and dependencies. webcomponents.js adds support for web components and custom elements to your application.

 ## Getting Started

-First, install the component via bower on the command line.
+First, install the component via bower on the command line:

 ```
 bower install px-sass-doc --save
 ```

-Second, import the component to your application with the following tag in your head.
+Second, import the component in your application with the following tag in your head:

 ```
 <link rel="import" href="/bower_components/px-sass-doc/px-sass-doc.html"/>